-- 4.74 The metrics for post-operations analysis described in paragraps 4.37 to 4.39 should be applied to all the ANSPs in the region because they are metrics related to the broader Regional ATFM concept and not the specific implementations.
+- 4.74 The metrics for post-operation analysis described in paragraphs 4.37 to 4.39 should be applied to all the ANSPs in the region because they are metrics related to the broader Regional ATFM concept and not the specific implementations.
 The common set of metrics will help the international ATFM community develop a method for comparison with operations around the world.
 In addition to those metrics, the concept allows for ANSPs to develop their own metrics and statistics particular to their operations.
-Some possible metrics/statistics to consider are: - Program Delivery Shows how effective the TMI was at balancing the capacity and demand.
-It compares the expected demand after the TMI was implemented with the actual demand.
-This is useful in identifying periods of non-compliance. - On-Time Performance Metrics Typically ATFM only considers whether TMIs were successful in balancing demand with resource capacity.
+Some possible metrics/statistics to consider are: - Program Delivery Shows how effective the ATFM measure was at balancing the capacity and demand.
+It compares the expected demand after the ATFM measure was implemented with the actual demand.
+This is useful in identifying periods of non-compliance. - On-Time Performance Metrics Typically ATFM only considers whether ATFM measures were successful in balancing demand with resource capacity.
 On-Time performance represents another aspect of national airspace operations that is a good indicator of efficiency and is directly tied with impacts to the passengers.
-It is important to track the impacts to passengers because it gives an insight whether TMIs were able to give benefits to more passengers rather than more aircraft. - Environmental Metrics Shifting air delay to ground delay has a positive impact on the environment through emissions reduction.
-Fuel burn metrics could be developed to study and track positive impacts of implementing a TMI.
+It is important to track the impact on passengers because it gives an insight on whether ATFM measures were able to provide benefits to more passengers rather than more aircraft. - Environmental Metrics Shifting air delay to ground delay has a positive impact on the environment through emissions reduction.
+Fuel burn metrics could be developed to study and track positive impacts of implementing an ATFM measure.
 The metrics could also support achieving the environmental goals any government may have.